 The Group entered into an agreement to dispose of its 75% stake in Dolla Financial Services Limited.
 The transaction was finalized on 31 March 2021, for a consideration of US\$1,100,000.
-Below is a summarized income statement and balance sheet representing the net profit contribution for the financial year and the net assets sold:
+Below is a summarized income statement and statement of financial position representing the net profit contribution for the financial year and the net assets sold: